 - Which will be the right fit for your teams?

-- What software will create the most positive impact at your organization?
+- What software will create the most positive impact at your organisation?

 - And most importantly, will the software do what is needed to accomplish your goals?